-Vancouver, British Columbia Canada Ms. King is currently the Chair of the Board for the Vancouver Airport Authority.
+Vancouver, British Columbia Canada

+Authority.
 Prior to that, Ms. King was Senior Vice President and Chief Financial Officer of Best Buy Canada Ltd., where she was responsible for Finance, Information Technology, Legal and Real Estate.
 She served in this position from 2008 through 2016.
 Before her role at Best Buy Canada Ltd., she was Senior Vice President of Business Transformation for Maple Leaf Foods Inc. She has also held senior positions, primarily in finance, throughout her career at consumer packaged goods companies, Kraft and Pillsbury Canada.
-In addition to the public company directorship set out below, and the Vancouver Airport Authority, Ms. King is a director of the Templeton DOC General Partnership Ltd. Ms. King obtained her ICD.D designation from the Institute of Corporate Directors in 2013, and obtained fellowship from the National Association of Corporate Directors in 2018.
+In addition to the public company directorship set out below, and the Vancouver Airport Authority, Ms. King is a director of two private companies.
+Ms. King obtained her ICD.D designation from the Institute of Corporate Directors in 2013, and obtained fellowship from the National Association of Corporate Directors in 2018.